 What I mean by that – every time someone shows up, and they’re a prophet, or they’re a priest, or they’re a preacher, I don’t know about you, but I feel like, Well, they must get extra grace.
 I’m sure they do.
 We do.

 But whenever I find a regular guy making a big difference – like a business guy, or just a regular lady, or a servant girl – and God changes the world through them, it gives me just a lot of hope, like, Maybe this is for all of us regular people.

 And so, what I did was, I took Nehemiah and I said, “We need to learn to handle adversity the way Nehemiah does.”
+And what I’ve laid out is a chart that I’ve been studying.
 And what I want you to observe is that the adversity in his life comes for five different reasons.

 In chapter 4, terrible things happen because he obeys.
 In chapter 5, terrible things happen because other people disobey.
 In chapter 6, terrible, difficult things happen because he has the courage to lead, and he gets attacked; there’s spiritual warfare.

 In chapter 7, there are just negative circumstances.
 No one did anything wrong, they just don’t have any people, don’t have any money, and they can’t do it.
 Then what are we going to do?